Elevenlabs AudioNative Player

 2. Open Google Cloud Console

-After logging into your Google account, open the Google Cloud console, preferably using the address: console.cloud.google.com.
-If you are a new Google Cloud user, you will need to accept the terms of service before continuing.
+After logging into your Google account, open the Google Cloud console, preferably using the address console.cloud.google.com.
+If you are a new Google Cloud user, you must accept the terms of service before continuing.

 1. Go to the BigQuery service

 In the Google Cloud console, go to “Services” and search for “BigQuery”.
-Click on it to enable this service in your account (it’s also a good idea to use the pin icon to pin the service right away).
+Click on it to enable this service in your account (it’s also a good idea to use the pin icon to pin it right away).

 1. Create a new project

-If you don’t already have a project created in Google Cloud Console, you can do so from the main menu.
+You can do so from the main menu if you don’t already have a project created in Google Cloud Console.
 A project allows you to logically group various Google Cloud resources and services, including BigQuery.

 1. Create a dataset (dataset)

-Before you start loading data, create a dataset that will serve as a container for your tables.
-In the “Datasets” section, click “Create dataset” and provide a name and optionally a description (you can, for example, create data for your GA4 by typing “Google Analytics 4 + account ID).
+Before you start loading data, create a dataset serving as a container for your tables.
+In the “Datasets” section, click “Create dataset” and provide a name and, optionally, a description (you can, for example, create data for your GA4 by typing „Google Analytics 4 + account ID).

 1. Load the data into the table